wdporter/i-am-that-vuepress/22-life-is-love-and-love-is-life/readme.md

 **Q:**&ensp;All are moved by the same power — what is the difference?

-**M:**&ensp;This only: The realised man *knows* what others merely hear, but don’t experiënce.
+**M:**&ensp;This only: The realised man *knows* what others merely hear, but don’t experience.
 Intellectually they may seem convinced, but in action they betray their bondage, while the realised man is always right.

 **Q:**&ensp;Everybody says, “I am”.
 The realised man too says, “I am”.
 Where is the difference?

 **M:**&ensp;The difference is in the meaning attached to the words ‘I am’.
-With the realised man the experiënce ‘I am the world, the world is mine’, is supremely valid — he thinks, feels and acts integrally and in unity with all that lives.
+With the realised man the experience ‘I am the world, the world is mine’, is supremely valid — he thinks, feels and acts integrally and in unity with all that lives.
 He may not even know the theory and practice of self-realisation, and be born and bred free of religious and metaphysical notions.
 But there will not be the least flaw in his understanding and compassion.

 **Q:**&ensp;I may come across a beggar, naked and hungry and ask him, “Who are you?”.
 He may answer, “I am the Supreme Self”.
 “Well”, I say, “since you are the Supreme, change your present state”.
 What will he do?

 **M:**&ensp;He will ask you, “Which state?
-What is there that needs changeïng?
+What is there that needs changing?
 What is wrong with me?”.

 **Q:**&ensp;Why should he answer so?